uslanozan/Go-Smith/README.md

 🌟 Optional: Run the Full Stack (Go-Smith + Ollama + Gateway + DB + Agents)
 -----------------

 Want to see how Go-Smith fits into a real-world application?
-We provided a **complete backend simulation** in the `examples/` folder. unlike the manual tests above, this setup involves the **Real LLM (Ollama)** making decisions.
+We provided a **complete backend simulation** in the `examples/` folder.
+Unlike the manual tests above, this setup involves the **Real LLM (Ollama)** making decisions.

 This demo includes:
 * **Ollama(Port 11434):** An instruct LLM (e.g., Qwen 2.5) that acts as the "Brain", generating tool calls based on natural language.
 LLM decides whether the prompt is a chat prompt or task prompt (if it's a task, decides which tool will be using)